-Most On-Campus 3-credit-hour courses meet twice per week for 90 minutes each meeting.
-One 3-credit course totals 3 hours of in-class meeting during the week and the student is expected to invest 6 hours in work outside class during the week for a total of 9 hours of time dedicated to that course each week.
-A student taking 12 semester hours should expect to invest 36 hours in academics each week, and a student taking 15 semester hours should expect to invest 45 hours in academics each week.
+Most On Campus three-credit-hour courses meet twice per week for 90 minutes each meeting.
+One three-credit course totals three hours of in-class meeting during the week and the student is expected to invest six hours in work outside class during the week for a total of nine hours of time dedicated to that course each week.
+A student taking 12 semester credits should expect to invest 36 hours in academics each week, and a student taking 15 semester credits should expect to invest 45 hours in academics each week.